CSpanias/SecHeaders/README.md

 # **SecHeaders**

 SecHeaders is an educational project designed to **teach and demonstrate HTTP Security Headers** through **live, isolated Proofs of Concept (PoCs)**.
 Each PoC shows:
 * What protection the header is supposed to provide
 * What happens when the header is missing or misconfigured

-The project now includes a **unified Express application** that loads all PoCs dynamically and provides a clean UI where users can explore each header interactively.
+The project includes a **unified Express application** that loads all PoCs dynamically and provides a clean UI where users can explore each header interactively.
 Each header has its own folder under `headers/`, containing:

 * `manifest.json` (metadata used by the dashboard)
 * `index.html` (README viewer)